-For the P signal, bus there is a 7×2 matrix that allows the user to define up to two mixes of the P signal bus.
-The reason the matrix is 7×2 instead of 8×2 is that since we can transmit on the P bus, we do not need to mix our own channels in this matrix.
-The inputs and outputs for the 7×2 P bus matrix are as follows.
+For the P signal bus, there is an 8 x 2 matrix that allows the user to define up to two mixes of the P signal bus.
+This matrix has a full 8 inputs since the EF2280 does not transmit on the P bus.
+The inputs and outputs for the 8 x 2 P bus matrix are as follows.